karu2003/cm_examples/README.md

 To maximize your CPU usage, replace `-j8` with either `-j$(nproc)` on Linux or `-j$(sysctl -n hw.ncpu)` on Mac.

+### 2.1 Build in VS code
+use only release configuration

 ## 3. Flash it to your board